brannala/BA3/doc/BA3Manual.md

 ### 2.2 Getting BA3 up and running on Windows

-You will ﬁrst need to run the Windows ”Command Prompt” program which will open a console that you can use to run the BA3.exe program.
-At the command prompt use the ”cd” command to move to the directory where the ﬁle BA3.exe is found.
+You will ﬁrst need to run the Windows ”Command Prompt” program which will open a console that you can use to run the `BA3SNP.exe` or `BA3MSAT.exe` programs.
+At the command prompt use the ”cd” command to move to the directory where the ﬁles `BA3SNP.exe` and `BA3MSAT.exe` are found.
 For example,
 ```
 C:\Users\bruce>cd Desktop\BA3Windows32
 C:\Users\bruce\Desktop\BA3Windows32
 ```
 To run the example ﬁle 3pop.txt verbosely use the command:
 ```
-C:\Users\bruce\Desktop\BA3Windows32>BA3.exe -v examples\3pop.txt
+C:\Users\bruce\Desktop\BA3Windows32>BA3MSAT.exe -v examples\3pop.txt
 ```
 ## 3 Data ﬁle format